merenlab/merenlab.org/data/micr-obs-future/index.md

 We now have 99 individual fasta files, ready to be evaluated.

-### Use checkM to evaluate quality of isolate genomes
+### Use checkM to evaluate the quality of isolate genomes

 We will use `CheckM` to evaluate the completeness and contamination of the isolate genomes.
 Since they are isolate genomes, we expect them to be of quite high completeness and low contamination.